 then "$1" will be misinterpreted as an input parameter

-into the script. to get around this problem, redefine the
+into the script. to avoid this use one of

 -verbose tell in detail which words are used from script.